polarfire-soc/polarfire-soc-documentation/applications-and-demos/asymmetric-multiprocessing/remoteproc.md

 # echo start >/sys/class/remoteproc/remoteproc0/state
 ```

-Optionally, if the firmware elf file is different from the default one (rproc-miv-rproc-fw), the following command can be used to set the name of the firmware used by the remoteproc framework:
+Optionally, if the firmware elf file is different from the default one (rproc-remote-context-fw), the following command can be used to set the name of the firmware used by the remoteproc framework:

 ```bash
 # echo -n <firmware_name.elf> > /sys/class/remoteproc/remoteproc0/firmware